What We Do

 Overnight Retreats: The youth program has about three overnights a year including Mystics’ Eve—a contemplative experience around Halloween; Camp Bernie—a weekend retreat where the students bond with other youth groups from around New Jersey; and Kirkridge Retreat—a weekend getaway that focus’s on navigating the teenage years.

 Summer Trips: Each summer the Youth Group travels to serve our neighbors, immerse ourselves in another culture, and learn relevant issues facing our world.
-We have traveled to Belize to serve with a Q’eqchi’ Mayan Youth Group, worked on a farm through Heifer International, and served the homeless in New York City.
+We have traveled to Belize to serve with a Q’eqchi’ Mayan Youth Group, worked on a farm through Heifer International, and took a service trip to Puerto Rico to help rebuild after Hurricane Maria.
 The summer experience is the culmination of the whole year of service, community building, and spiritual growth.

-If you are interested in learning more about the FCC Youth Group, please contact Associate Pastor John Rogers at email@example.com
+If you are interested in learning more about the FCC Youth Group, please contact Associate Minister, Reverend John Rogers, at email@example.com